Yellowkinife-area study participants have mostly safe levels of contaminants | CBC News

 - Arsenic in toenails?
 Study on arsenic and human health begins in Yellowknife region

 Renata Rosol is one of the researchers at the University of Ottawa leading the study.
-She said two people had levels over the acceptable limits, but that there's no reason for alarm.
+She said a few people had levels over the acceptable limits, but that there's no reason for alarm.

 She also said those participants have been contacted.